May 7, 2013

 Six Hotel Leaders Opine on the Industry’s Future

-In an increasingly wired world, the challenge for hotels today goes beyond the logistics of lodging, and now includes illusive and ephemeral offerings.
+In an increasingly smaller and more wired world, the challenge for hotels today goes beyond the logistics of lodging, and now includes illusive and ephemeral offerings.

 The reception desk at the Paris-inspired NoMad Hotel, designed by interior designer Jacques Garcia.
 The Sydell Group renovated and restored the 1905 Beaux Arts building, located on 28th Street and Broadway, in New York City.